hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01c-JSIntro.md

   + API: an application programming interface
   + DOM: an object representing the document
   + the selector API:
-    + selecting a particular element in the document
     + targeting the particular part of the DOM
     + using the same syntax as CSS to select element in the document
     + example: `var title = document.querySelector("#mainTitle");`
   + the DOM API:
+    + modifying the HTML content or the style of HTML elements
     + `.innerHTML`
       + modifying content of a document
       + implemented natively by the browser